ronnnnn/nilts/packages/nilts/README.md

 #### unnecessary_rebuilds_from_media_query

-- Target SDK: >= Flutter 3.10.0 (Dart 3.0.0)
+- Target SDK     : >= Flutter 3.10.0 (Dart 3.0.0)
-- Rule type: Practice
+- Rule type      : Practice
-- Maturity level: Experimental
+- Maturity level : Experimental
-- Quick fix: ✅
+- Quick fix      : ✅

 **Prefer** using `MediaQuery.xxxOf` or `MediaQuery.maybeXxxOf` instead of `MediaQuery.of` or `MediaQuery.maybeOf` to avoid unnecessary rebuilds.